| Field | Value |

 The primary concerns related to photography and video recording include:

-• The possible identification of individuals when images are accompanied by personal information.
+The identification of individuals when images are accompanied by personal information.

-• The taking of inappropriate or unauthorized images of members, particularly children.
+The taking of inappropriate or unauthorised images of members, particularly children.

 3. Consent for Photography and Video Recording

-• Special Considerations: Images of individuals who are the subject of a court order or who have not given consent should not be taken or published under any circumstances.
+Special Considerations: Images of individuals who are known to be subject to a court order or who have not given consent should not be taken or published.

 4. Guidelines for Taking Photographs and Videos